 We have clear transition arrangements.
-For new Reception children we will liaise closely with pre-school settings and parents, this includes home or pre-school visits.
+For new Reception children we will liaise closely with pre-school settings and parents, this includes home or pre-school visits as well as liason with external professionals, family support workers or SENCos as appropriate.
 Children with SEN needs will have an individualised Transition Plan, written in conjunction with parents.
 For Year 6 moving to Secondary schools we work closely with the school so that they have all information to make a successful transition for the child.
 We have a flexible approach to transition and will put additional support into place, where identified, to help children have a successful transition.
 This may involve additional visits to the new school, taking part in additional social skills small group work around transition.
 In addition to these set transitional times, if a child arrives at our school at any other time, we aim to work closely with parents and previous school, so that we can make any reasonable adjustments to ensure a successful transition.
 At the end of each year a full transition meeting takes place from current class teacher to new teacher, to make sure they are fully aware of incoming needs.
-The SENDCO will also liaise with teachers and agencies involved for all transitions.

 The SENDCo keeps up to date with all training through the local DSPL3 partnership as well as sharing of good practice through the St Francis of Assisi Academy Trust SEND cluster.
 Links with county and local SENDCO liaison meetings are strong.
-Training is then allocated in house or through local courses and the academy cluster to help meet the needs of individual staff.
+Training is then allocated in house or through local online or face to face courses and the academy cluster to help meet the needs of individual staff.
 In addition to INSET days training also takes place internally as needs arise.
-School can also access outside agencies whom they are working with such as; Speech and Language Therapist, Rivers Behaviour Team, Amwell View, Pupil Support Worker or Educational Psychologists to help with specific learning/CPD as needed.
+School can also access outside agencies whom they are working with such as; Speech and Language Therapist, Rivers Behaviour Team, Amwell View, Outreach pupil support workers or Educational Psychologists to help with specific needs or whole school CPD as needed.